-That’s why we would like to compare both Wix and Shopify when it comes to usability, user-experience and ease of use.
+That’s why we would like to compare both Wix and

 In case you have any difficulties figuring things out yourself, then you can check their extensive tutorials and guides.
 They are really well written and make it super easy to learn how to use the platform.

 To create your online store even faster, you can use Wix ADI that employs artificial intelligence to give a ready-made template in seconds.

 It is relatively easily and intuitive to use so you can create your very first store within a few minutes.